Samar Seva Star: Medal

-The Medal is in the form of a five pointed star with vevelled rays, made of tamnbac bronze, 40 mm across with one point uppermost to which is fitted a ring for the ribbon.
-On the obverse, in the centre it has the State Emblem superimposed a circular band (2mm in width and 20 mm in diameter at its outer edges) surrounding the State Emblem and broken at the top by the heads of the lions.
+The Medal is in the form of a five pointed star with bevelled rays, made of tombac bronze, 40 mm across with one point uppermost to which is fitted a ring for the ribbon.
+On the obverse, in the centre it has the State Emblem superimposed a circular band (2mm in width and 20 mm in diameter at its outer edges) surrounding the State Emblem and boken at the top by the heads of the lions.
 On this band has the inscription” 1965” in raised letters.
 The reverse of the medal is plain.

 Ribbon

 The ribbon is red, dark blue and light blue in colour, the width of the colour being 12 mm, 8 mm and 12 mm respectively sub-divided into equal parts by 2, 1 and 2 narrow vertical stripes.